Mouret-Orfeu/CATHe/README.md

 CATHe2 is an improved version of CATHe with a different architecture, using embeddings from the ProstT5 pLM.
 CATHe2 is also able to take 3D structure information as input as well as protein primary sequences, via 3Di sequences derived from PDB files.
 This allows CATHe2 to reach an accuracy of 92.2% (F1 score of 82.3%).

-To know more about CATHe2 and how it was built, see (put CATHe2 link when published) [CATHe2 paper](https://...)
+To know more about CATHe2 and how it was built, see [CATHe2 paper](https://academic.oup.com/biomethods/article/10/1/bpaf080/8314205)

 # Project information
 This project was tested on Ubuntu 22.04